-Our Cultural Capital programme is therefore designed to open up students’ minds to possibilities.
+Our Cultural Experiences programme is therefore designed to open up students’ minds to possibilities.
 What does a successful life look like?
 What else is out there to help me become a good citizen?
 And am I experiencing all there is to offer in society?

 Cockshut Hill is also a school that has a population of students who experience extreme deprivation with over 54% of students officially defined as disadvantaged.

 With this in mind we have created a virtual cultural capital passport for students to collate as they move through the school.